-Even among those who subscribe to the non-aggression principle (NAP), there are those who do not understand the nature of obligations, responsibility, and the inalienability of the will.
+Even among those who subscribe to the non-aggression principle (NAP), there are some who do not understand the nature of obligations, responsibility, and the inalienability of the will.
 While a thorough discussion of these issues could fill many volumes, it is my desire to provide a simple summary for those who desire an overview of the subject.

 First things first.
-The framework required for understanding these arguments and positions is that the NAP is objective moral fact.
+The framework required for understanding these arguments and positions is that the NAP is an objective moral fact.
 It is always wrong to initiate force against another individual.
-If you disagree with that, so be it, but don't bother trying to argue against the rest of this article if you're not even going to accept the basic premise.
+If you disagree with that, so be it, but don’t bother trying to argue against the rest of this article if you’re not even going to accept the basic premise.

-The second basic premise here is that the NAP creates certain negative moral obligations which require refraining from actions which constitute the initiation of force against others, but it creates no positive moral obligations to engage in action.
+The second basic premise here is that the NAP creates certain negative moral obligations that require refraining from actions that constitute the initiation of force against others, but it creates no positive moral obligations to engage in action.
 This is not to say that there are no personal preferences or personal moral codes which may require action or by which one may impose obligations upon themselves, but these are, in fact, preferences, and not objective truths.
 Personal preferences do not create objective or universal constants.

 In order for the NAP to be followed, all actions must be entirely voluntary; that is to say, they require affirmative voluntary consent and that voluntary consent must be ongoing.
 The individual is always free to withdraw consent.
 This principle is known as the inalienability of the will.
 The individual’s will (in essence, the ability to change one’s mind or to grant and withdraw consent) cannot be surrendered or alienated.
 For something to be inalienable means that it is “unable to be taken away from or given away by the possessor.”
 In other words, even if you wanted to give up control over your will, you can’t.
 It is inseparable from your existence.